census-instrumentation/opencensus-specs/trace/gRPC.md

 In the lifetime of a gRPC stream, the following message events SHOULD be created:

-* A message event for the each message sent/received.
-* A message event for the each message sent/received.
+* A message event for each message sent/received on client and server spans.

 ```
 -> [time], MessageEventTypeSent, MessageId, UncompressedByteSize, CompressedByteSize